About

 Research and evidence tell us where to start.
 Your labs, your history, and how you actually feel tell us where to go.
 The doctor-patient relationship is something I hold sacred.

-Understand the cause, not just the number
+Understand the cause, not just the number.

 A testosterone level, an A1C, a blood pressure reading — none of these mean anything without context.
 I do the workup to understand why before I prescribe anything.

-Prevention is medicine, not wellness
+Prevention is medicine, not wellness.

 I prescribe FDA-approved medications when indicated.
 I use evidence-based protocols.
 This is physician-led medical care — not coaching, not supplements, not optimization theater.

-Men deserve a space to actually talk
+People deserve a space to actually talk.